 It’s important to track where your candidates came from.

-If you’re smart about your recruiting, you will have multiple channels from which to source your potential candidates – an advertisement on a job board; another one on LinkedIn; some direct contact with passive candidates; and a pool of potential employees connected to your careers pages either on Facebook or LinkedIn.
+These could include advertisements on job boards and LinkedIn, direct contact with passive candidates, and a pool of potential employees connected to your careers pages either on Facebook or LinkedIn.

 Every job vacancy needs to know:

 These metrics need to be kept in a database that can be cross-referenced over periods of time.
-Keeping tabs of this metric will save you money in the long run as it will highlight the effectiveness of your various channels.
+Keeping tabs on this metric will save you money in the long run as it will highlight the effectiveness of your various channels.

-It’s a no brainer that the cost of every hire should be measured but have you considered all costs involved in a hire?
+It’s a no-brainer that the cost of every hire should be measured, but have you considered all costs involved in a hire?